Tags

 [2] Sokal, Alan.
 Bricmont, Jean.
 Fashionable Nonsense: Postmodern Intellectuals’ Abuse of Science

 As always, please share your questions, views and criticisms on this piece using the comment box below.
 I frequently write about strategy, organisational, leadership and information technology topics, trends and tendencies.
-You are more than welcome to keep up with my posts by clicking the ‘Follow’ link and perhaps even send me a LinkedIn invite.
+You are more than welcome to keep up with my posts by clicking the ‘Follow’ link.
+You can also send me a LinkedIn invite.
 Also feel free to connect via Twitter, Facebook and the Cambriano Energy website.

 For more on the topic, check out my other recent posts: